nhsuk/cookie-consent/README.md

 It should be set to true when the user has taken an action which gives their consent.
 It should not be used to make the banner appear again for a user, as that is handled by the expiry date of the cookie.

+- `setConfirmation(value)`

+This method is used to turn the green confirmation banner on and off when a user saves their settings

 ### Properties